Is Liver Good For You? Beef Liver Nutrition (+8 Nutrients You Need)

 Once I made it a priority to have at least 400g / week, I felt and looked like a new person.

 Adding beef liver made me more energized than ever before, my skin was clear, and all of my digestive issues were gone.
 My muscle growth even improved more than it did when I was taking everything from GNC.
+If you want to learn more, here are 9 health benefits of eating beef liver.

 I’m not joking around when I tell you that I go about my day feeling like the energizer bunny even when I didn’t get a full night’s rest.